 "The kids used to hang off the ceiling," said Brian, "taking their shirts off and that.
 They liked the way we raved.
 In places like Cardiff they kiss us, getting the sweat off our faces on to their faces."

 As the Stones would say, the kids "recon" them like mad.
-They claim to have a disruptive influence on other pop singers, many of whom long to throw away their blue mohair suits and rebel.
+They claim to have a disruptive influence on other pop

 And of course their effect on the poor young man in conventional employment is to make him extremely discontented.
 He is forever confiding in the Stones how he longs to wear his hair down his back only his bosses and teachers won't let him.
 "From that quarter," Mick Jagger said, "there seems to be some sort of opposition."
 Two weeks ago, they scored a victory over the grown-ups in the north.
 They appeared on Scene at 6:30.